15 Apr It’s on the internet so it must be true!

 Happy to take it down

-So if you have a ‘friend’ that falls into one of these categories I have a couple remedies below for their itchy re-post finger
+So if you have a ‘friend’ that falls into one of those categories, I have five tips for their itchy re-post finger:

 - Give yourself time:

 If you lengthen the time between reading something and sharing it, there is more time for common sense to set in.
 Then you start asking yourself questions like, does this story make logical sense?
 Is it well written?
 Is it from a credible source?
 Would Mark Zuckerberg actually donate £1?

 Most stories come with comments.
 You can easily see what others are saying and most times there is a voice crying out in the wilderness on behalf of common sense.
 Let that voice be your guiding light.